KhronosGroup/khronosgroup.github.io/README.md

 # khronosgroup.github.io
-Feel free to submit changes as you see fit.
+This repository backs the public page here: (https://github.khronos.org/).
+The Khronos Group welcomes updates to help keep the page useful.
 PRs welcome from all.